-If you’ve just plumbed a washing machine into a u- bend under the sink, or have just moved house and connected your washing machine to the existing u-bend plumbing under the sink and your washing machine doesn’t pump out (but it did before) make sure the connector that you fit the drain hose onto doesn’t have a blanked end which needs cutting off, or a blanking piece in the connector which needs removing.
+This article is for if you’ve just plumbed a washing machine into a u-bend under the sink, or have just moved house and connected your washing machine to the existing u-bend plumbing under the sink and your washing machine doesn’t pump out (but it did before).
+Make sure that the connector that you fit the drain hose onto doesn’t have a blanked end which needs cutting off, or a blanking piece in the connector which needs removing.

 - The plumbing at the new house drains into a connection on the u-bend under the sink, and a blanking piece has been fitted which needs removing

 - Some obstruction, that was already inside the washing machine somewhere has become dislodged and gone into the pump